 How to Calculate Your Retirement Needs

-Don't base your projections off of your income
+Don't base your projections on your income

 One of the most difficult parts about retirement planning is that the general rule of thumb based around how much money you might need for retirement tends to reflect your level of income.